-Studies have not been done to see if triazolam could affect a man's fertility (ability to get a woman pregnant) or increase the chance of birth defects above the background risk.
-There is 1 case report of absence of sperm in a man taking triazolam and other medications; sperm counts returned to normal several months after stopping triazolam.
-A single case report cannot predict how this medication would affect sperm production in all men using the medication.
-In general, exposures that men have are unlikely to increase risks to a pregnancy.
+Studies have not been done to see if triazolam could affect male fertility or increase the chance of birth defects above the background risk.
+There is one case report of absence of sperm in a male taking triazolam and other medications; sperm counts returned to normal several months after stopping triazolam.
+A single case report cannot predict how this medication would affect sperm production in all males.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.